2snufkin/fitness-tracker/README.md

 1. create a sidenav, that contains "I am a side nav"
 2. Create a nav bar that will contain the links
 3. Make the page responsive:
-make the navbar accessible only on small screens, the links on the navbar visible only on large screens
+make the sidebar accessible only on small screens, the links on the navbar visible only on large screens
 4. Replace "I am a side nav" with the links and their icons
 5. When clicking on a link in the side nav, it should be closed